 - It also increases the viscosity of cervical mucus, making the mucus less easily penetrable to sperm.

-Very effective and convenient.
-Provided that the Depo-Provera® is given on a regular basis every 12 weeks (8 weeks for Noristerat®), there is a very low failure rate.
+- Very effective and convenient.
+Provided that the injections are given on a regular basis (every 12 weeks for Depo-Provera®, every 13 weeks for Sayana Press®, every 8 weeks for Noristerat®), there is a very low failure rate.

 - It is not quickly reversible.

-- Possible increased risk of breast cancer; not clearly shown yet.
+- Possible increased risk of breast cancer; not clearly shown yet; also, a weak association with cervical cancer.

 The progestogen-only subdermal implant (POSDI) is a long-acting reversible contraceptive.
-Etonogestrel contained in a rod is released slowly into the systemic circulation following subdermal insertion in the upper arm.
+Etonogestrel (a progestogen) contained in a rod is released slowly into the systemic circulation following subdermal insertion in the upper arm.

 Nexplanon® is now the only contraceptive implant on the UK market.
-It is a 4 cm flexible rod containing 68 mg etonogestrel (a progestogen).
+It is a 4 cm flexible rod containing 68 mg etonogestrel.
 Nexplanon® must be removed after three years when it can then be replaced.

 The main mechanism of action of Nexplanon® is to inhibit ovulation.
 It also thickens the cervical mucus, inhibiting the passage of sperm to the uterus, as well as thinning the endometrium, preventing implantation were an egg to be fertilised.

 - Highly effective with very few pregnancies reported.
-The National Institute for Health and Clinical Excellence (NICE) quotes a failure rate of less than 1 in 1,000 women in three years' use.
+NICE quotes a failure rate of less than 1 in 1,000 women in three years' use.
 The main reason for 'failure' is incorrect timing of insertion, conception prior to insertion and failure of insertion.

 - Long duration of action.